harrycresswell/hc/content/page/design-consulting.md

 Below I have outline some of the ways I have successfully worked with previous clients.
 To build their vision and produce results.

 If you feel you're needs don't fit within these areas, then no problem.
-I still might be able to help so we should discuss you're requirements.
+I still might be able to help so we should discuss your requirements.

 ### Design Strategy